Newbourne/CAPITAL/README.md

 I learned more by building this application than anything I have done professionally.
 Getting the hands on experience alone with Dependency Injection and IoC paid dividends later on.
 I did release a few versions of the application but was (finally) losing favor in Silverlight.

-This application has it all in terms of architecture.
-Database, Service Layer (API) and Client application.
+This application has it all in terms of architecture: Database, Service Layer (API) and Client Application.

 I'll try to dig up some screenshots.